2raj2raj/bitcoin-educational-content/courses/btc302/en.md

 But why consider these alternatives?

 Simply because, like the NOSTR social network and communication applications such as Matrix, Signal or Element, they are decentralized and/or encrypted.
-In addition to the **gain in confidentiality** in the exchanges made between different members of your community, this also allows you to **protect yourself from a shutdown (censorship?) of your Telegram group or super-group**.
+In addition to the **gain in confidentiality** in the exchanges made between different members of your community, this also allows you to **protect yourself from a shutdown (censorship?) of your Telegram group or supergroup**.

 What could be better, just like the Bitcoin protocol, than **being incensurable and immutable**?